Robertof/remote-pc-manager/README.md

 I built the app against Android 4.0 SDK.
 This is because I own a Galaxy Nexus, and I was too lazy to adapt the app to an older SDK version.
 However if you want to, feel free to do it.
 That's why open source rocks.
 By the way, the app asks for a password on start.
 You can define that password in the sourcecode, hashed in SHA1.
 Also in the source code you have to define the TeamViewer password if you wanna use TeamViewer.
-Otherwise, just remove the 2 TW-related buttons.
+Otherwise, just remove the 2 TW-related menu entries.
 I translated it in Italian and English.

 Details about the PHP helper